2004–05 FA Premier League: Season summary

+Relegation

-For the first time since the advent of the Premier League in 1992, no team was mathematically relegated before the final day of the season.
+For the first time since the advent of the Premier League in 1992, no team was relegated before the final day of the season.
 In each of the last three weekends of the season, the team that was bottom of the table at the start of the weekend finished it outside the drop zone.
-The final round of the season started on 15 May with West Bromwich Albion at the bottom, Southampton and Crystal Palace one point ahead and Norwich City a further point ahead, in the last safe spot.

-West Brom, who had been bottom of the table and eight points from safety on Christmas Day, did their part by defeating Portsmouth at home 2–0.
-Norwich, the only side to have their fate completely in their own hands, lost 6–0 at Fulham and went down.
-Southampton lost 2–1 at home to Manchester United and were relegated after 27 years in the top flight and did not return to the top flight for 7 years.
-Palace, away to Charlton Athletic, were leading 2–1 after 71 minutes, but with eight minutes to go, Charlton's Jonathan Fortune equalised to relegate Palace, who did not return for 8 years, where they finally avoided relegation for the first time in the Premier League era.
-Thus, West Brom stayed up, becoming the first club in Premier League history to avoid relegation after being bottom of the table at Christmas.
+The final round of the season began with West Bromwich Albion at the bottom, Southampton and Crystal Palace one point ahead and Norwich City a further point ahead, in the last safe spot.
+West Brom, who had been bottom of the table and eight points from safety on Christmas Day, did their part by beating Portsmouth 2–0.
+Norwich, the only side to have their fate completely in their own hands, lost 6–0 to Fulham and went down.
+Southampton took the lead against Manchester United within 10 minutes through a John O'Shea own goal, but ultimately lost the match 2–1 and were also relegated.
+Crystal Palace, away to Charlton Athletic, were leading 2–1 after 71 minutes, but with eight minutes to go, Jonathan Fortune equalised for Charlton to send their South East London rivals down.
+Had Palace won they would have stayed up; instead they became the first team to be relegated from the Premier League four times.
+As a result, West Brom stayed up, becoming the first club in Premier League history to avoid relegation after being bottom of the table at Christmas.

-At the end of the 90 minutes in all four matches, cameras focused on West Brom's home ground, The Hawthorns, as confirmation of other results began to filter through.
+As all four matches ended, cameras focused on West Brom's home ground, The Hawthorns, as confirmation of other results began to filter through.
 Once the realisation dawned on the players and fans that survival had been achieved, a mass pitch invasion was sparked, with huge celebrations.
 The Portsmouth fans joined in the celebrations as, through losing, they had "helped" relegate arch-rivals Southampton.

 Teams

 Twenty teams competed in the league – the top seventeen teams from the previous season and the three teams promoted from the First Division.
 The promoted teams were Norwich City, West Bromwich Albion and Crystal Palace, returning to the top flight after an absence of nine, one and six years respectively.
-They replaced Leicester City, Leeds United and Wolverhampton Wanderers, who had been relegated to the Championship.
-Leicester City and Wolverhampton Wanderers were relegated after a season's presence while Leeds United ended their top flight spell of fourteen years.
+The promoted teams replaced Leicester City, Leeds United and Wolverhampton Wanderers, who were relegated to the newly branded Championship.
+Leicester City and Wolverhampton Wanderers were both relegated after a season's presence while Leeds United ended their top flight spell of fourteen years.